Trust Us, You're Never Going To Look At The Dumpling Emoji The Same Way Again ...

 This makes me think of the keyboard updates that added options for multiple skin tones, which happened in 2016.

-Can you discuss how certain emojis wind up with certain associations, and how those associations differ depending on their cultural context?
+Can you discuss how certain emoji wind up with certain associations, and how those associations differ depending on their cultural context?

 Advertisement

-Another thing you write about in the book, which is something I had never considered before, is the that Emojis are corporately owned, which complicated their usage.
+Another thing you write about in the book, which is something I had never considered before, is that emoji are corporately owned, which complicated their usage.

-The Emoji Code: The Linguistics Behind Smiley Faces and Scaredy Cats by Vyvyan Evans, is out August 1, 2017.
+The Emoji Code: The Linguistics Behind Smiley Faces and Scaredy Cats by Vyvyan Evans is published on 1st August 2017.

 Advertisement